 A flea infestation is one of the most prevalent causes of your dog biting and scratching his skin.
-Fleas are parasitic insects that nibble and feed on the blood of your dog.
+Fleas are parasitic insects that nibble and feed on your dog’s blood.

 With high infestations, anemia can develop in young or smaller dogs.
-Flea allergic dermatitis, which is characterized by extreme itching, frequent licking and scratching, hair loss, and scab forms, can occur in sensitive people.
+Flea allergic dermatitis, characterized by extreme itching, frequent licking and scratching, hair loss, and scab forms, can occur in sensitive people.

 If your dog snores loudly, check its health.
 One of the causes your dog bites himself is because of his health.

 Your dog’s skin may become itchy and flaky due to allergies in the surroundings.
 A typical reason for excessive scratching and biting at the skin is allergies, which generally begin in your dog’s early years.